voxpupuli/puppet-ghost/README.md

   }
 ```

-This will server the blog
+This will serve the blog on localhost:80, with some sensible nginx defaults.

 ## Limitations